-Alia Malek is a journalist and civil rights lawyer.
+Alia Malek is a journalist and former civil rights lawyer.
 She is the author of A Country Called Amreeka: US History Re-Told Through Arab American Lives (Simon & Schuster 2009) and editor of Patriot Acts: Narratives of Post 9/11 Injustices (McSweeney's 2011).
 With collaborators the Magnum Foundation and Al Liquidoi, Alia edited and co-conceived EUROPA أوروپا : An Illustrated Introduction to Europe for Migrants and Refugees, released in Europe in 2016.
 Her narrative nonfiction book, The Home That Was Our Country: A Memoir of Syria, was released on February 28, 2017.

 Her reportage has appeared in the New York Times, Foreign Policy, the New Yorker, the Nation, the Christian Science Monitor, Jadaliyya, McSweeney’s, Guernica and other publications.